AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/overview.md

 ## About

 The goal for this multi-part tutorial is to teach a developer how to implement an Angular application to work with the SPA Editor feature of AEM.
 In a real-world scenario the development activities are broken down by persona, often involving a **Front End developer** and a **Back End developer**.
-We believe it is beneficial for any developer who will be involved in an AEM SPA Editor project to complete this tutorial.
+We believe it is beneficial for any developer  involved in an AEM SPA Editor project to complete this tutorial.

 The tutorial is designed to work with **AEM as a Cloud Service** and is backwards compatible with **AEM 6.5.4+** and **AEM 6.4.8+**.
 The SPA is implemented using: